 Owner’s Manual – Wondering what all those weird symbols mean on your dashboard?
 Your owner’s manual will explain what each symbol means, but may not help you diagnose the problem.
 If you see an unfamiliar light illuminate on your dashboard, bring your car into Osceola Garage for an onboard diagnostics check, and we’ll be able to tell if it was just a faulty sensor or how to correct the problem.

 Tire Pressure Gauge – Check your tires regularly.
 If you read our post a couple weeks ago, you know how important tire pressure is and why you should check it regularly.Here it is in case you missed it.
 Save yourself a headache and opt for a non-digital tire gauge.
 Stop by our Car Care Center for a routine service, and we’ll check your tires for free.

 Extra Fuses – You can’t predict when a light will go out or fuse will blow.
 Stock a few extra fuses in your glove box and avoid a ticket or worse.
 Not sure how to change a fuse, bring your car in and we can show where the common fuses are located.
 We also hold several car care clinics to educate our community on a variety of topics throughout the year, make sure you don’t miss the next one.

-Hand Sanitizer – From changing a tire, to sticky gas pumps, short of carrying around a water jug and hand soap, this is the next best option to cleaning your hands from whatever messes life throws your way.
+Hand Sanitizer – From changing a tire to sticky gas pumps, short of carrying around a water jug and hand soap, this is the next best option to cleaning your hands from whatever mess life throws your way.

-Glove compartments are great places to stash stuff on the go, and should hold more than your vehicle’s title and registration, but no so much, that when opened ,t items pop out and you can’t find what you need in a hurry.
+Glove compartments are great places to stash stuff on the go and should hold more than your vehicle’s title and registration, but no so much, that when opened, items pop out and you can’t find what you need in a hurry.
 If you have the above essentials neatly tucked in and find a little extra room, feel free to stow away some extra essentials like some napkins, chapstick, and even a spare hair tie.